 If the financial world is surprised by the sell-off in markets this year, it is suffering from history’s worst case of collective amnesia.

 After a decade of unbridled money printing, the high correlation between growing central bank balance sheets and rising financial asset prices has been well documented and exhaustively discussed for years.
 The concept is so ubiquitous that it underpins the passive investment strategy that has predominated this investment cycle.

-The combined balance sheet of the four major global central banks (the Fed, ECB, BoJ, and BoE) finally stopped expanding in October 2018, as had been the forecast for at least a year.
-Correspondingly, almost every financial market in the world is declining, with US markets peaking within days of the global central bank balance sheet expansion ending.
+The combined balance sheet of the four major global central banks (the Fed, ECB, BoJ, and BoE) finally stopped expanding in mid 2018, as had been the forecast for at least a year.
+Correspondingly, almost every financial market in the world is declining, with virtually all global markets peaking within a couple months of the central bank balance sheet expansion ending.

 After witnessing QE’s effect on markets for a decade, how can the market weakness since its conclusion possibly come as a surprise?
 The only thing that should have been surprising, and it surprised yours truly, was that the market didn’t price in the highly telegraphed end of global QE a lot sooner.

 Meanwhile, everyone seems to be convincing themselves that the current sell-off is premature because economic data does not yet suggest an imminent recession, at least not in the US.
 Just as financial markets rallied for years despite a dreadfully weak economy, leading to a historic wealth divide and massive social disenfranchisement, markets are perfectly capable of falling when the actual economy does well.
 The difference is whether or not central banks are growing or shrinking the hundreds of billions of dollars of financial asset purchases that they make every year.

 As our good friend Thurstan Timber recently mused, “It just doesn’t feel like there is that much selling in this selloff.
 Nobody is shorting.
 People are holding for the bounce.”
 The missing ingredient is central banks, the marginal buyer for the last decade.